 Removing colour pigments, aka Bleaching – Case Study

 Our client wanted to go a bit lighter and naturally brighter.
 She wanted to achieve a very natural hazelnut-chestnut kind of shade that is approximately 4 shades lighter than her own.
 We had to start with bleaching …

 Bleach opens the hair shaft by raising the hair’s outer cuticle, allowing the bleaching agent to fully penetrate.
 It then strips pigments and removes colour from the hair by the process of oxidation.
 Oxidation decolourises the pigments in your hair shaft and makes dark brown hair turn fox red.

 Our hairdresser started to apply bleach from the bottom and worked her way up gradually.
 It’s because heat speeds up the bleaching process and the closer you get to the scalp, the more intensive the heat.
 After the application of bleach, we wait and see how the hair reacts:

-In this client’s case, a second step of bleaching was necessary in order get a completely even colour base.
-The longer and more voluminous the hair, the more probable it is that a second bleaching will be needed.
+In this client’s case, the second step of bleaching was necessary in order get a completely even colour base.
+The longer and more voluminous the hair, the more probable it is that second bleaching will be needed.

 Once the natural top pigments are removed, we get this mixture of fox red, brass, copper, orange and yellow shade: